exitus1/Video-Scripts/node.md

 HiddenServicePort 9108 127.0.0.1:9108
 ```

-Press control and x at the same time when you are finished.
+Press Control and X at the same time when you are finished.
 Save to the same file location.
 Hit enter to continue.

 restart the tor service with ```sudo systemctl restart tor@default.service```